James Koko Lomell

-James Koko Lomell (born 16 October 1985 in Monrovia) is a Liberian former footballer.
+James Koko Lomell (born 16 October 1985) is a Liberian former footballer.

 Club career

 In Summer 2008 was on trial with team in Europe Ankaraspor but his management refused the offered contract.
 Lomell played for PSMS Medan and Pelita Jaya in Indonesia.

 In January 2015, he was reported to have signed with Persiram.

 International career

 He is also a member of the Liberia national football team.